 - Your current finances.
 This includes things like your current income, spending habits, any savings you have and your capacity to repay the loan.

 - Your borrowing history.
 Contrary to popular belief, it’s not necessarily a bad thing if you’ve borrowed a lot.
 What’s more important are your repayment habits.
 If you can show you’ve repaid credit consistently and that you’ll be able to repay the loan amount, you increase your chances of a successful home loan application.

 - Your job history.
 Lenders will take into account how often you have changed jobs as well as factors like job security and stability.

 - Your Savings.
 Lenders can help you work out how much you can borrow based on the amount you have saved.
 Based on the types of property you can afford, you can make an informed decision on whether you are ready for a purchase now, or should save more or adjust your expectations.

-What’s the minimum score needed to get a home loan?
+What’s the minimum credit score needed to get a home loan?

-It’s difficult to determine the exact credit score to get a home loan in Australia, largely because most lenders don’t publish their credit criteria.
+It’s difficult to say what with any certainty what minimum credit score is needed to get a home loan in Australia, because most lenders don’t publish their credit criteria.
 As a result, the credit score needed for a home loan can differ depending on who you apply to.
-Many will use different formulas to calculate whether you are eligible for a loan.
+Lenders use different formulas to calculate whether you are eligible for a loan.
 However, as a rough guide, take a look at these benchmarks, based upon an Experian score: